localstack/docs/content/en/user-guide/web-application/single-sign-on/_index.md

 For each new member that joins your org, you can specify user roles and permissions that should be assigned to them.
 -   **Default User Role**:  The Role that should be assigned to users of your organization signing up via SSO.
 In most cases, this should be a Member.
 -   **Default User Permissions**: Use this to define which permissions should be assigned to users of your organization signing up via SSO.
-    -   Tip: In order to enable self-serve API keys (i.e., allowing your users to generate their own API keys), make sure to select the **Allow the member to issue an API Key for her/himself** permission.
+    -   Tip: In order to enable self-serve licences (i.e., allowing your users to request their own license), make sure to select the **Allow member to issue a license for themselves (or a legacy API key)** permission.

 <img src="roles-permissions.png" width="600px" alt="User Roles and Permissions">